Faculty and Staff Children Exchange Program (FACHEX)

 - The student must satisfy the "receiving" university's standards for admission before he/she can become qualified for FACHEX.

-- Eligibility and admission to a participating university does NOT guarantee that a FACHEX award will be granted.
+- Eligibility and admission to a participating university do NOT guarantee that a FACHEX award will be granted.

 FACHEX Program Details